luis5tb/bgp-agent/README.md

   to `True`.
 The code is on the driver file `ovn_bgp_driver.py`, and the watcher that it uses is `bgp_watcher.py`.
-- osp_ovn_evpn_driver: this driver exposes through EVPN the IPs of the VMs on the tenant networks, based on the provider information related to the `RT` and `VNI` to use for the EVPN.
+- osp_ovn_evpn_driver: this driver exposes through EVPN the IPs of the VMs on the tenant networks, based on the provider information related to the `BGP_AS` and `VNI` to use for the EVPN.
 The code is on the driver file `ovn_evpn_driver.py`, and the watcher that it uses is `evpn_watcher.py`.

 ## How it works: OpenStack BGP case